jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 ## Building CoolReads GraphQL API

-### Schema First Driven Development
+### Schema First Development

-Schema First Driven development is a recommended approach for designing and building modern UIs that involves the frontend and backend teams agreeing on a Schema first, which serves as a contract between the UI and the backend before any API development commences.
+Schema first development is a recommended approach for building applications with GraphQL that involves the frontend and backend teams agreeing on a schema first, which serves as a contract between the UI and the backend before any API development commences.
 GraphQL schemas are at their best when they are designed around the needs of client applications.
-We'll take this approach in designing a Schema for our API.
+We'll take this approach in designing a schema for our API.

 ### Building CoolReads Schema